paulissoft/oracle-tools/cloud/terraform/README.md

-# Create an autonomous free database
+# Create an autonomous free database & OCI compute instance

-The creation of an autonomous free database will be executed by Terraform using the articles found on https://oracle-base.com.
+The creation of an autonomous free database & OCI compute instance will be executed by Terraform using the articles found on https://oracle-base.com.

 Instructions are based on [Terraform : Linking Oracle Cloud Interface (OCI) Terraform Modules Together](https://oracle-base.com/articles/misc/terraform-linking-oci-modules-together).

 However since the Oracle Cloud UI has changed since the creation of those instructions, I will update the instructions where applicable.

-All code Terraform files (`*.tf`) mentioned in those articles need not be (re-)created since they are already stored in this folder: `oracle-tools/cloud/autonomous-free-database/terraform`.
+All code Terraform files (`*.tf`) mentioned in those articles need not be (re-)created since they are already stored in this folder: `oracle-tools/cloud/terraform`.

 However, the variable Terraform files (`*.auto.tfvars`) must be created and should **NOT** be stored in a Git repository.
 The file `oracle-tools/.gitignore` does already exclude them.